What to Pack for a Family Ski Trip to Passo Tonale

 • Ski gloves – I love these linked mittens, (they have a little pocket that allows you to pop a hand warmer in, we all have a pair!)

-• Heated gilets (total game-changer — keep your core warm, and the whole body follows!), you would not need this if visiting in February but it comes in handy in December if you feel the cold!
+• Heated gilets (total game-changer — keep your core warm, and the whole body follows!), you would not need this if visiting in February but it comes in handy in December if you feel the cold.
+Make sure your ski jacket is roomy enough to fit a heated gilet underneath — a tight coat negates the effect.

-• Heated socks — especially for kids or anyone prone to cold feet, I use these in December and February as my feet do suffer with the cold
+• Heated socks — especially for kids or anyone prone to cold feet, again probably not essential for February but I did use mine in the mornings

 • Hats, balaclavas, and sunglasses for sun and wind protection

-• Ski Boot covers - acting as a guard against the icy cold, I thought these cheap boot covers were a bit of a gimmick but honestly they really worked in taking the edge off the cold!
-I do still use these in February as again they just take the edge off the cold
+• Ski Boot covers - acting as a guard against the icy cold, I thought these cheap boot covers were a bit of a gimmick but honestly they really worked in taking the edge off the cold.

 What suitcase should I bring skiing?